traefik/traefik/docs/user-guide/swarm.md

 ## Prerequisites

-1. You will need to install [docker-machine](https://docs.docker.com/machine/)
+1. You need to install [docker-machine](https://docs.docker.com/machine/)
-2. You will need the latest [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+2. You need the latest [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 ## Cluster provisioning

-We will first follow [this guide](https://docs.docker.com/engine/userguide/networking/get-started-overlay/) to create the cluster.
+We first follow [this guide](https://docs.docker.com/engine/userguide/networking/get-started-overlay/) to create the cluster.

 ### Create machine `mh-keystore`

-This machine will be the service registry of our cluster.
+This machine is the service registry of our cluster.

 ```sh
 docker-machine create -d virtualbox mh-keystore